American Promise

 foraging

-Grains Locally malted barley (Chit), Locally malted barley (Foundation), Flaked wheat, Flaked oats, Two-row brewer's malt
+Grains Hull & Oats, Epiphany Barley (Chit), Locally malted barley (Foundation), Flaked wheat, Flaked oats, Two-row brewer's malt

 Other Local paw paw fruit